 Vitamins and Minerals are required in minute amounts and are essential for maintaining a strong immune system, build strong bones and muscles and also promotes normal growth and development.
 Most vitamins come from fresh fruit and vegetables, with some also found in fish, meat, dairy, and eggs.
 Minerals, such as calcium and iron, also help the body perform optimally.
 The best sources are vegetables, dairy, meat, and some fish.

 Dairy food, meat, seeds, and nuts all supply fats, as do vegetable oils.
 Fat is digested into fatty acids, which are used as an energy source and to make cell membranes.
-Or they are rebuilt into fat that, under the skin, insulates the body and helps to keep us warm.
+They may be rebuilt into fat, under the skin, which insulates the body and helps to keep us warm.

-Around 50 – 70 percent of our body is made of water.
+Around 50 – 70 per cent of our body is made of water.
 Therefore this amount should always be maintained in the body.
 Water is the only medium through which all essential nutrients, vitamins, minerals and other wastes in the body are transported.
 Water also plays a vital role in regulating the body’s temperature.

 Digestion in Human Beings

-- Ingestion: It is the process of us ingesting the food by actually eating it.
-In the mouth the food material is subject to cutting, tearing, chewing, and a little bit of pre-digestion using the salivary juice and finally swallowing.
+- Ingestion: It is the process of us ingesting the food by eating it.
+In the mouth the food material is subject to cutting, tearing, chewing, and a little bit of digestion using the salivary juice and finally swallowing.

 - Digestion: It is the breakdown of the ingested food into microscopic and finally molecular fragments.
-Most of the digestion happens in the stomach and a small part of it also occurs in the small intestine.
+Digestion occurs in the oral cavity, stomach and in the small intestine.

 - Absorption: This is a critical stage where nutrients are taken up from digestive organs and distributed to the body’s tissues.
 This process is where food ingested is converted to actual energy to be used by our bodies.